Prince Harry Reveals How Many Kids He Doesn’t Want With Meghan Markle

 According to Hello, Adam-Stewart bluntly asked the prince about his procreation plans, saying, “My husband also has red hair and he gave me five children – when are you and Meghan going to get going?”

-Prince Harry, who had a full view of the woman’s kids, aged 10 years to 22 months, reportedly quickly shot back with: “Five children?
+Prince Harry, who had a full view of the woman’s kids, aged 10 years to 22 months, reportedly quickly shot back with, “Five children?
 Too many.”

 Ahead of Meghan and Harry’s royal wedding in May, rumors were rampant that the couple planned to start a family right away.
 But based on the newlyweds’ heavy travel schedule, it appears that baby making isn’t at the top of the royal couple’s to-do list just yet.